 How long for spray paint to dry on plastic?

 Spray paint on plastic usually needs 30 minutes to dry without getting smudged when you touch it.
-However, leaving the item for a space of 24 hours is still a good idea.
+However, leaving the item for 24 hours is still a good idea.

 How long does spray paint last on plastic?

 Although spray paint dries in 30 minutes, it is not a good idea to use it immediately, you need to let it sit for three hours or more after applying the final coat.